-The following regulations are hereby adopted by the Mississippi Department of Agriculture and Commerce ("Department"), pursuant to the Mississippi Public Records Act of 1983 ("Act"), Mississippi Code Annotated Sections 25-61-1 et seq.
-(Amended April 29, 2023.)
+- 100 The following regulation is hereby adopted by the Mississippi Department of Agriculture and Commerce ("Department") as provided by Section 3 of the Mississippi Public Records Act of 1983 ("Act"), for the orderly implementation of said law. - Source: Miss.
+Code Ann. §25-61-1 et seq.